triton-inference-server/pytriton/examples/nemo_megatron_gpt_multinode/README.md

 # NeMo Megatron GPT model deployment

-This example shows how to deploy NeMo Megatron GPT model using pytriton.
+This example shows how to deploy NeMo Megatron GPT model using PyTriton.

 ## Introduction